Find Affordable College Courses

 80% Women

 Stockton University is the 6th most popular school in the nation for students seeking a bachelor's degree in health studies.
 Each year, around 9,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,490 per year, while in-state graduate students, on average, pay $14,063 per year.
-For the 2020-2021 academic year, 350 bachelor's degrees were handed out to health studies majors at Stockton State.
-Of these students, 80% were women and 34% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $12,996 per year, while in-state graduate students, on average, pay $14,634 per year.
+During the most recent year for which we have data, 350 people received their bachelor's degree in health studies from Stockton State.
+Of these students, 80% were women and 39% were members of underrepresented racial-ethnic groups.

 318 Yearly Graduations

 California State University - Long Beach is the 7th most popular school in the nation for students seeking a bachelor's degree in health studies.
 Each year, around 40,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-During the 2020-2021 academic year, 318 people received their bachelor's degree in health studies from CSULB.
-Around 82% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+During the most recent year for which we have data, 318 people received their bachelor's degree in health studies from CSULB.
+Of these students, 82% were women and 86% were members of underrepresented racial-ethnic groups.

 #8